jared-esquivel/jared-esquivel/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning Python, Javascript, CSS, and HTML
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : don't
+- 📫 How to reach me :
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: Blue is the best color!